ntop/ntopng/doc/src/advanced_features/high_resolution_timeseries.rst

 and packet counters.
 This is sufficient for long-term trend analysis, but it hides short-lived spikes and makes it impossible to plot throughput at sub-minute granularity.

-High-Resolution (HR) timeseries solve this by recording byte counts in **15-second slots** for every active flow.
-Each completed flow stored in ClickHouse therefore carries an embedded timeline of its own throughput history, enabling charts at 15-second granularity without a separate timeseries database.
+ntopng features an Observability dashboard which is able to chart traffic information with High-Resolution (HR) timeseries.
+HR timeseries are based on metrics (e.g. byte counts) recorded by means of **15-second slots** for every active flow.
+When this is enabled, each completed flow stored in ClickHouse carries an embedded timeline of its own throughput history, enabling charts at 15-second granularity without a separate timeseries database.

 .. note::